JackKarak/DSPapp-web/PRIVACY_POLICY.md

 - Request deletion of your account
 - Opt out of non-essential communications

+## Data Retention

+- Account data is retained while you are an active member
+- Event data is retained for historical record keeping
+- You may request data deletion by contacting us
+- Deleted data is permanently removed within 30 days

+## Children's Privacy

+This app is not intended for use by individuals under 13 years of age.
+We do not knowingly collect personal information from children under 13.

+## Third-Party Services

+This app uses the following third-party services:
+- Supabase (data storage and authentication)
+- Google Calendar API (event synchronization)
+- Expo platform services (app functionality)

+## International Data Transfers

+Your data may be processed and stored in servers located outside your country.
+We ensure appropriate safeguards are in place to protect your data.

 ## Contact Us

 If you have questions about this Privacy Policy, please contact us at:
-- Email: jkara@umd.edu
+- Email: privacy@deltasigmapi.org
+- Mailing Address: [Insert Physical Address]
 - Through the app's feedback system

 ## Changes to This Policy

-We may update this Privacy Policy from time to time.
-We will notify you of any changes by posting the new Privacy Policy in the app and updating the "Last updated" date.
+We will notify users of material changes to this Privacy Policy through:
+- In-app notifications
+- Email notifications (if provided)
+- App Store update notes

+## Effective Date

+This Privacy Policy is effective as of September 25, 2025.

-By using The DSP App, you agree to the collection and use of information in accordance with this Privacy Policy.
+By using The DSP App, you acknowledge that you have read and understood this Privacy Policy and agree to the collection and use of information in accordance with this policy.